appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/installation.md

 #### Troubleshooting

-If `keycloak.initialPassword` value is not compatible with password policy, you will get below error on service start while [running appcircle server](./installation.md#5-run-server).
+If `keycloak.initialPassword` value is not compatible with password policy, you will get below error on service start while [running Appcircle server](./installation.md#5-run-server).

 ```txt
 service "keycloak_migration" didn't completed successfully: exit 1